Susan Barnett: Journalism career

 Barnett attended Harry S. Truman High School in Levittown, Pennsylvania and graduated from the University of Delaware in 1994 with a Bachelor of Arts degree in Mass Communication with a Minor in History.

 Barnett is a six time Emmy Award winning Journalist.
 She began her television news career in Bridgeport, West Virginia where she worked as a reporter and anchor for WDTV.
 Her first morning news role was for WCIA in Champaign, Illinois.
 She joined the staff of CBS-owned KDKA-TV in Pittsburgh in 1999 as the morning and noon co-anchor.

 In 2003 she was one of a team who received the "Golden Quill" award from the Press Club of Western Pennsylvania for Best Television Public Affairs/Documentary.
 She then moved to Miami where she co-anchored the weekday morning newscasts at WFOR and its UPN sister station WBFS after joining the station in October 2003.

 Barnett left Miami to join KYW-TV in Philadelphia on January 2, 2006.
 In April 2008, she became the full-time weekday evening co-anchor, replacing Alycia Lane.
 Barnett's contract expired at the end of March 2013 and left the station for good a month later.
 In 2016 and 2017, she has done television commercials for Pennsylvania-based law firm Kline and Spector.

 Personal life

-Barnett is married to Dr. Greg Persichetti, a dermatologist and surgeon.
-They have two sons, Blase and Steele, and one daughter, Cruise Theresa.
+Barnett is married to Greg Persichetti, a dermatologist and surgeon.
+They have two sons, and one daughter.

 Barnett currently lives in Newtown Square, Pennsylvania.